 Jesus did not come into the world to make bad men good…

-I am a former tribal missionary to the Kuna Indians on the Colombian border in Central America.
-Fluent in several languages, my husband and I currently pastor a spanish-speaking church in Southern California.
+~Jackie Johnson - I am a former tribal missionary to the Kuna Indians on the Colombian border in Central America.
+Fluent in several languages, my husband and I currently pastor a Spanish-speaking church in Southern California.
 My passion is discipling and equipping dedicated young women for life, marriage, motherhood, and beyond.
 I am the mother of two daughters and the grandmother of three Princesses and four young Knights.